Billionaire Profile

 Early Life and Education

-Judy Faulkner was born on August 11, 1943.
-Her early interest in healthcare was inspired by her parents; her father was a pharmacist, and her mother was the director of Oregon Physicians for Social Responsibility.
-She received a bachelor's degree in mathematics from Dickinson College and a master's degree in computer science from the University of Wisconsin–Madison.
+Judy Faulkner was born on August 11, 1943, in Cherry Hill, New Jersey.
+Her early interest in healthcare was inspired by her parents; her father was a pharmacist, and her mother was involved in social responsibility.
+She graduated from Moorestown Friends School in 1961.
+Faulkner earned a Bachelor's degree in Mathematics from Dickinson College in 1965 and a Master's degree in Computer Science from the University of Wisconsin–Madison in 1967.

 Rise to Success